bhowiebkr/laserlevel/README.md

+## fork of the original work.
+Image rotate option (because my sensor is rotated the other way)

 # Betzuka laser level

 Java app to use a USB webcam to resolve the location of a laser line to a few microns (depending on how the webcam sensor is fixed and its pixel pitch).
 Works best if the camera is used without optics and the laser line is formed with a cylindrical lens